winappsdave/winapps_challenge/README.md

 * Population\_over\_65 - population over 65 in the region
 * Population\_under\_18 - population under 18 in the region

-## Web Developer Challenge
+## Web dev Challenge

 Provide in jfiddle a working example of a set of traffic lights with red, amber and green lights.
 The transition from green to red must go through a 3 second amber status.
+The more creative, the more bonus points ;-)

 **Please attach your jsfiddle url in your challenge response attachment.**